bufferapp/buffer-talks/slides/migrating-with-atomic-design.md

 ???

 - Easier for 1 person to manage 1 large project than 30 small projects, if you're 1 person don't do this
-- Break up teams into 2-3 people working in a shared space at a time
+- Teams are broken up into 2-3 engineers working in a shared space at a time

 ---